project-blockwarriors/blockwarriors-cmd/docs/games/builduhcfleshedout.md

 ### **Environmental mechanics**

-- temporary structures placed by bots are part of gameplay
+- Temporary structures placed by bots are part of gameplay
-- water and lava may be allowed as a configurable option
-- for MVP, water is acceptable, lava is optional and likely better disabled at first
+- Water bucket is included in the starting kit
+- Lava is not included (excluded to reduce bot complexity)

 ## **Inventory / Starting Kit**

 Each player begins each round with a fixed kit.
-Suggested MVP loadout:

-- sword
+The implemented loadout is:

-- bow
+- Iron Sword (1)
-- arrows
+- Bow (1)
-- fishing rod
+- Arrow (32)
-- blocks
+- Fishing Rod (1)
-- golden apples
-- optional water bucket
-- optional lava bucket

-Recommended first version:

-- iron or diamond sword
+- Team-colored Concrete — Blue or Red (64)
-- 1 bow
-- fixed arrow count
-- 32 to 64 blocks
-- 2 golden apples
-- 1 fishing rod
-- optionally 1 water bucket
+- Golden Apple (2)
+- Water Bucket (1)

-Lava should probably be excluded from the first implementation because it adds a lot of bot complexity without being necessary for the game to be fun.
+Lava was excluded from the implementation because it adds bot complexity without being necessary for the game to be fun.

 ## **Core Gameplay Loop**